 On my daughter's Early Action (EA) application, she didn't correctly identify the name of a local organization for which she does volunteer work.
 She miswrote just one word in its title, and then she passed this title along to her guidance counselor who made the same error in her reference letter.
 So if my daughter applies to other colleges, should she change the organization's name on her Common App?
 If she does, it won't match what her counselor wrote in her reference.
 And should my daughter write to her EA school about the mistake?

 Your daughter need not write to her EA school now.
 The busy admission folks won't be thrilled to hear from her during this crazy time.
 But ... if she is admitted EA, she should send a quick correction then.
-This is advice that "The Dean" wouldn't have offered last year, but today — in the light of last winter's notorious admission scandal that involved phony "recruited athletes," — some colleges, especially a few prominent ones, have ramped up efforts to verify student activities.
+This is advice that "The Dean" wouldn't have offered last year, but today — in the light of last year's notorious admission scandal that involved phony "recruited athletes," — some colleges, especially a few prominent ones, have ramped up efforts to verify student activities.
 Moreover, they're not just scrutinizing alleged athletes to check for total track-record fabrication, but they're digging for less egregious exaggeration among other resume items as well.

-This article by Janet Lorin at Bloomberg takes a look at a few "elite" colleges and their new activity-list inspection policies.
-According to Lorin, some schools will start spot-checking applications to see if achievements have been misrepresented.
+This article by Janet Lorin at Bloomberg takes a look at a few "elite" colleges and their activity-list inspection policies.
+According to Lorin, some schools spot-check applications to see if achievements have been misrepresented.
 While, of course, the majority of candidates will not be affected by these checks, the threat of them alone should be enough to instill fear into the hearts of teenagers who "accidentally" inflated the number of years they spent in the Key Club or the amount of hours they volunteered at St. Vincent's.
 The University of California system has claimed to make such spot-checks for years, and — at other colleges — curious admission staffers would sometimes take it upon themselves to Google unfamiliar awards or claims of victory in major competitions.
 But now the practice seems to be more widespread and methodical.

 Even so, "The Dean" sees no problem with your daughter fixing the mistake on her Common App, even if it means that the name of the organization she's citing no longer conforms exactly with what her school counselor has written, particularly since it's a very minor difference.